 API integration operates at several levels of complexity.
 Point-to-point integration connects two systems directly — CRM to email platform, ERP to payment gateway.
 This works for simple use cases but creates a maintenance burden as the number of connections grows quadratically with each new system.
 Hub-and-spoke architectures introduce an integration platform (iPaaS) or middleware layer that acts as a central broker: all systems connect to the hub, and the hub orchestrates data flow between them.
 Event-driven architectures go further, using message queues and event streams (Kafka, RabbitMQ) to decouple systems entirely — producers emit events, consumers react to them, and neither needs to know about the other.

-According to McKinsey, companies that effectively integrate their technology systems see 20-30% improvement in operational efficiency.
-Gartner estimates that by 2025, over 50% of enterprise data will be managed and processed outside traditional data centers, making API integration the critical connective layer.
+By 2026, more than 80% of enterprises will have used generative AI APIs or models, according to Gartner — a signal of how deeply the API layer is becoming central to enterprise capability-building.
+Gartner also projects that through 2027, 50% of critical enterprise applications will reside outside centralized public cloud locations, making the integration architecture that connects cloud-native and on-premise systems one of the most consequential technical decisions an organization makes.
 The business value of API integration extends beyond technical efficiency.
 Well-designed integrations create compound advantages.
 Real-time data flow eliminates the reconciliation lag that causes decisions to be made on stale information.
 Automated handoffs between systems remove the manual touchpoints where errors, delays, and data loss occur.
 Composable architectures — where business capabilities are assembled from API-connected services rather than monolithic platforms — give organizations the flexibility to swap, upgrade, or add components without rebuilding the entire stack.

 In Kazakhstan, API integration is simultaneously a major opportunity and a persistent pain point.
 The banking sector has made significant progress: Kaspi and Halyk expose APIs for payment processing, enabling fintech applications and e-commerce platforms to integrate seamlessly.
 The government e-services platform (eGov.kz) provides APIs for identity verification, business registration, and tax services — creating infrastructure that businesses can build on.